ClimbingAl/HqdmPatterns/docs/system/system_LM5.md

 ??? example "Equivalent diagram generated from this example's TTL data"
-    ![*Eagle* system and its component parts generated from data](../extras/source-images/EagleSystemAndComponentParts.svg) *Diagram generated using prototype SVG diagram generator using HQDM objects as input TTL*
+    ![*Eagle* system and its component parts generated from data](../extras/source-images/EagleSystemAndComponentParts.svg) *Diagram generated using prototype SVG diagram generator using HQDM objects as input TTL.*

 However, according to the `system` and `system_component` pattern, a `system` can survive periods of non-existence of its parts.
 This will have happened during the assembly and test activities and is a familiar occurrence for those observing the preparations by spaceX of their Starship for launch.
 The `system_component` states of the LM-5 System are shown with dashed green lines around the states of the *installed* physical objects that are the states of the Ascent and Descent Modules respectively while installed in the LM-5 *system*.